and3rn3t/couple-connect/docs/maintenance/INFINITE_LOOP_SCAN_RESULTS.md

-# 🚨 Infinite Loop Detection Results - August 16, 2025
+# 🚨 Infinite Loop Detection Results - August 16, 2025 (Post-Cleanup)

 ## Summary

-The infinite loop detection script found **32 critical issues** and **83 warnings** across 166 files in the Couple Connect codebase.
-This automated scan successfully identified patterns that could cause infinite re-render loops like the one that occurred on August 16, 2025.
+The infinite loop detection script found **0 critical issues** and **78 warnings** across 166 files in the Couple Connect codebase after comprehensive cleanup.
+This represents a significant improvement from the previous scan that identified 32 critical issues that could cause infinite re-render loops.

-## Critical Issues Found (32)
+## ✅ Critical Success: Zero Critical Issues

+**Major Achievement**: All critical infinite loop patterns have been eliminated from the codebase.
+The cleanup successfully addressed all deployment-blocking issues identified in previous scans.

+## ⚠️ Warnings Found (78)

+While no critical issues remain, 78 warnings were identified that represent performance optimization opportunities rather than deployment blockers.

 ### High Priority Files Requiring Immediate Attention